 Conventions can request special guests from D&D Adventurers League campaign staff or from Wizards of the Coast.
 An event with a special guest unlocks Author-Only adventures (DDAO) run by admins, a special edition of Fai Chen’s Fantastical Faire, and other exclusive seasonal content.
 Click here to learn more about special guests.

-Charity events can request past seasons’ D&D Epics and, approved on a case-by-case basis, in-game benefits available for purchase by event participants.
+Charity events can request past seasons’ D&D Epics and Competitive Adventures and, approved on a case-by-case basis, in-game benefits available for purchase by event participants.
 Click here to learn more about how the D&D Adventurers League can support your charity event.

 Code of Conduct (CoC) tips

 Here are some things to think about (and some things we look for!) when creating your Code of Conduct: